 Do you have knowledge or practical resources that you could share with others through an eco-twinning scheme?
 What could your faith group learn from your eco-twin partner?

 Spreading the word among schools and communities in Indonesia

 Pepulih is an Indonesian faith-based environental association, founded in 2004 on April 22, coinciding with Earth Day, and based in the capital, Jakarta.
 It started as a Christian association but in recent years has expanded its outreach to include other faiths, and now has members of different faith communities on its board.

 Pepulih offers environmental education to faith groups in Indonesia, working with communities to raise environmental awareness, and support the following programmes: Green Culture for Green Water, Green Energy, Green Waste, Green Planting, Green Building, Green Village and Green Schools.

 Central to Pepulih’s work is the importance of water, sanitation and hygiene – or WASH – programmes.
 It organises School for Water Days where childcare professionals and teachers learn to make water and hygiene issues integral to their thinking.
 Among those taking taken up WASH programmes are Sunday schools and schools in the slum areas of Jakarta.

-Teachers and other childcare professionals are trained by Pepulih to pass on health and environmental messages – including the importance of WASH: Water, sanitation and hygiene
+Pepulih trains teachers and childcare professionals to pass on health and environmental messages – including the importance of WASH: Water, sanitation and hygiene